En-Be/TardigradeOfMana3D/APPROACH.md

 - Implement animations in engine

 DONE
-- Imported fbx in a differnt folder to get import menu
+- Imported fbx in a different folder to get import menu
 - Deselected import mesh, just animations imported
 - Moved animations to proper folder
 - Adjusted scales on blendspace, added new animations